Tuesday, April 23, 2024

 We had reservations for Sunday Brunch at the Augustine.

 It’s in the diplomatic district on Letenska Street: a road from the Middle Ages that is named for Letna Hill.
-(The hill is adjacent to Letna Park on a steep plateau above the river.
+(The hill is adjacent to the 25-hectare [62-acre] Letna Park on a steep plateau above the river.
 The name derives from the old words for “summer-camp” and “sunbathe”).
+The hotel is near the Embassies of Estonia, Japan, Serbia, France, and the Kingdom of Denmark.

 The Augustine Hotel is located on a tram thoroughfare (prettily paved with cobblestones), and it’s fun to watch trams roll through a tunnel in an old building.